Batterie Pommern: Construction

 The 15-inch (38 cm) long range gun, protected by armour, was mounted on a steel bridge having a pivot in front.
 The rear part of the gun travelled along a circular rail-track in a concrete pit of about 70 ft in diameter.
 The gun was manoeuvred by means of electric motors.
 On either side were large shelters in reinforced concrete.
 In front of and below the platform was an electric generator group.
 A large shelter of reinforced concrete on the right was probably the post of the commandment.
 There was a dummy gun emplacement further on.

 History

 On 27 June 1917 the gun fired for the first time.
 Its target was Dunkirk where the first shot was a direct hit.
 Dunkirk and Ypres were the main targets of the gun.
 During the Battle of Passchendaele it played a significant role for the Germans.

+Without fully realizing it, they had created a gun capable of firing shells to an altitude of nearly 10 km (6.2 mi), effectively reaching the beginning of the stratosphere.

 During the Interbellum the Pommern battery was one of the most successful attractions in the battlefield tourism in Belgium.
 It was featured in the Michelin Guide "L'Yser et la côte belge".

 Famous visitors to the Site Lange Max over time include: